svalbox/Svalbox-cookbook/cookbook/notes/interactive-portal.md

 ## Getting Started
 ### Navigating the Map

-Use the *scroll wheel* on your mouse to zoom in and out on the map.
-Left-click to your mouse to move around the map.
+To zoom in or out on the map, use the scroll wheel on your mouse.
+Alternatively, you can click on the plus and minus icons located on the left side of the screen.
+To move around the map, simply left-click your mouse.

 ```{figure} ../assets/zooming.gif
 :name: zooming